|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 machine gun from the site and transported it to GBR at Honiara.
 Later, it was donated to the Solomon

-During the 2003 RAMSI operations in Solomon Islands, Australian Defense Force soldiers visited the crash site.
+During the 2003, RAMSI operations, Australian Defense Force soldiers visited the crash site.
 They recovered one 50 caliber machine gun from the site and transported it to GBR at Honiara.
 Later, it was donated to the Solomon Islands Museum.

 |Discussion Forum||Daily Updates||Reviews||Museums||Interviews & Oral Histories|